 VVR provides two methods of creating snapshots: instant snapshots and traditional snapshots.
-The instant snapshot feature is a separately licensed feature of Veritas Volume Manager (VxVM).

-See "Using the instant snapshot feature" on page 318.
+See "Using the instant snapshot feature" on page 254.

 For more information on FastResync, see the FastResync section in the Storage Foundation Administrator's Guide.

 VVR also provides sample IBC scripts that can be used for creating snapshots.